How do I get into Medicine?

 You will find information on the specific requirements of each university here.

-For more information about the UCAT, you can download our information sheet from the free downloads page.
+For more information about the UCAT, you can view our free resources page.

 You will need to sit the UCAT if you are interested in any of the following university courses: